astronomer/docs/software/install-airgapped.md

       - private-root-ca
     ```

-## Step TBD: Ensure your Kubernetes Cluster Trusts Required Certificate Authorities
+## Step 10: Ensure your Kubernetes Cluster Trusts Required Certificate Authorities
 Kubernetes must be able to pull images from one or more container registries for Astronomer Software to function.

 By default, Kubernetes **only** trusts publicly signed certificates.